How Does the Residential Renting Process Work In Costa Rica?

 The Marketplace Informal Version of Residential Renting

 In the majority of circumstances, landlords will have a prepared Rental Contract for a property, which at most, will follow a few of the Tenancy Law provisions.
 Most renters are not familiar with the Tenancy Law provisions and accordingly, accept the Rental Contract provisions as provided by the Landlord on a literal basis.
 So long as all of the parties to the Rental Contract are in agreement with the contract provisions as written and adhere to these provisions during the term of the Contract, with no dispute arising between the parties, there is no harm done.
+The Remedy of Eviction of a Tenant for such matters as the non-payment of the rent, or causing excessive damage to the property, would be available to a Landlord.
 This is by far the most common scenario found in the Marketplace with respect to Residential Rental Contracts.

 The Legal Version of Residential Renting